wala/graph4code/docs/index.md

 More Example queries can be found [here](https://github.com/wala/graph4code/tree/master/usage_queries)

 ### Publications<a name="papers"></a>
-* If you use [Graph4Code](https://arxiv.org/abs/2002.09440) in your research, please cite our paper:
+* If you use Graph4Code in your research, please cite our work:

  ```
   @article{abdelaziz2020codebreaker,